 The room was a decent size with some interesting decor.
 Maybe it’s just my taste but it felt a little busy since I’m more partial to less bold design choices.

-Across from the bed was a TV mounted on the wall, a Keurig, and a mini fridge.
+Across from the bed were a TV mounted on the wall, a Keurig, and a mini-fridge.